 You can use your harvested chilis fresh, dried, smoked, or marinated.
 Enjoy!

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Chili pflanzen: So baust du die scharfe Schote in deinem Garten an** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Chili pflanzen: So baust du die scharfe Schote in deinem Garten an** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.